hegoimanzano/ICASCM2025/01_build_model.md

 - **Saturate with water** Insert water molecules and ions into the pore region using pyCSH or a packing algorithm.
 Reach realistic densities by filling until the desired target pore solution density is reached or by MD relaxation.

 > ✏️ **Novice users** will have to follow the instructions to build 10 unique C–S–H models using the pyCSH code.
 The final models should be orthogonal, have a C/S ratio 1.2, a w/S ratio of 0.75, a C–S–H surface about 1.5 nm$^2$, 2 C–S–H layers, and a pore space of approx. 2 nm filled with water and 5 NaCl ion pairs.
-The files must be written in lammps.data format. _Estimated time XXX min_.
+The files must be written in lammps.data format.

 > ✒️ **Advanced users** will have to follow the instructions to build 10 unique C–S–H models using the pyCSH code **_and packmol_** (do not saturate the pore space automatically!).
 The final models should be orthogonal, have a C/S ratio 1.2, a w/S ratio of 0.75, a C–S–H surface about 1.5 nm$^2$, 2 C–S–H layers, and a pore space of approx. 2 nm filled with water and 5 NaCl ion pairs (also with packmol).
-The files must be written in lammps.data format. _Estimated time XXX min_.
+The files must be written in lammps.data format.

 ---